Eraniel: Transportation

 All buses from Thingalnagar bus stand will pass through Eraniel.
 Many buses run from Nagercoil via Eraniel.
 There are also buses to Chennai from Eraniel.

-Eraniel railway station (comes under Trivandrum Railway Division).
-Trains include Ananthapuri Express, Island Express, Guruvayur -Chennai Mail, Kanyakumari to Mumbai CST Express.
+Eraniel railway station (ERL) (comes under Trivandrum Railway Division).
+Trains include Ananthapuri Express, Island Express, Guruvayur-Chennai Mail, Kanyakumari to Mumbai CST Express.
 Daily local trains from Nagercoil to Trivandrum also stops at Eraniel.
 A computerized railway reservation counter has now started in Eraniel Railway Station.
 Passengers can book railway tickets for any route from this station.